Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Proofs for Cumulative Regret

-\subsection{Targeted Set as a Subset of the Near-Optimal Set}
+\subsubsection{Targeted set as a subset of the near-optimal Set.}

-The following lemma used to bound part (c) shows that targeted set is a subset of the near-optimal set when the forced-sample estimation is accurate enough. \begin{lemma} If $G(\mathcal{F}_{t-1}) = 1$, then the largest entry $(j^*, k^*)$ belongs to the targeted set $\mathcal{C}$, defined in Algorithm \ref{alg:low-rank}.
-Furthermore, $\mathcal{C}$ contains no entries in the set $S_{sub}$.
-As a consequence, $\mathcal{C}\subseteq S_{opt}$. \end{lemma} \proof{Proof of Lemma \ref{lemma:candidates}.} Since $G(\mathcal{F}_t) = 1$, then
+Lemma \ref{lemma:candidates} used to bound part (2b) shows that the targeted set is a subset of the near-optimal set when the forced-sample estimation is accurate enough and is proved below. \proof{Proof of Lemma \ref{lemma:candidates}.} Since $G(\mathcal{F}_t) = 1$, then